Eat the Rainbow

 A very basic way is to eat fresh-cut raw veggies.
 Most kids will eat raw carrots.
 Add a yummy dip, and they may eat other veggies on the tray as well.
 I came up with this kid-friendly lemony hummus for just that purpose.
 The extra lemony flavor compliments vegetables beautifully.

 Here are some tips to help kids eat more raw veggies:

 - Hangry: Get them when they're hungry!
-I find the chances of them eating more raw veggies is when I put a tray of crudite out while I'm making dinner.
+I find that eating more raw veggies tends to happen more often when I put a tray of crudite out on the table during dinner prep.
 I'm not too concerned about them spoiling their appetite with vegetables!
 I don't even have to say anything; I find they gravitate there as they come into the kitchen area to talk, walk by, or ask when dinner's ready.
-They usually eat more before dinner than during.
+They usually eat more vegetables before dinner than during.

 - Mum's the word: This has been a tough one for me, but I do find that the less I say about those beautiful vegetables, the more they'll get eaten.
 Go figure, seems backwards to me - oh yeah, now I remember being a kid.
 Makes sense.